 General Charger Maintenance

 General maintenance for charging stations includes storing charging cables securely, checking parts periodically, and keeping the equipment clean.
 Chargers may need repairs every now and then as well.
-Industry experts advise budgeting around $400 for upkeep and maintenance each year.
-Many EV charger networks provide a package covering general maintenance for an extra yearly charge.
+Industry experts advise budgeting around $0-$200 a year for upkeep and maintenance.
+Many EV charger networks provide a package covering general maintenance for an extra yearly charge and most come with warranties.

 Now that we’ve covered general EV charger maintenance, we can discuss the differences in charging station maintenance for different types of EV charging stations.